samarabbas/temporal-documentation-legacy/docs/06_javaclient/03_implementing_workflows.md

 ## Workflow Implementation Constraints

-Cadence uses the [Microsoft Azure Event Sourcing pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/event-sourcing) to recover the state of a workflow object including its threads and local variable values.
+Temporal uses the [Microsoft Azure Event Sourcing pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/event-sourcing) to recover the state of a workflow object including its threads and local variable values.
 In essence, every time a workflow state has to be restored, its code is re-executed from the beginning.
 When replaying, side effects (such as activity invocations) are ignored because they are already recorded in the workflow event history.